Nemo iudex in causa sua

 Nemo judex in causa sua (/la/; also written as nemo [est] judex in sua causa, in propria causa, in re sua or in parte sua) is a Latin brocard that translates as "no one is judge in his own case".
 Originating from Roman law, it was crystallized into a phrase by Edward Coke in the 17th century and is now widely regarded as a fundamental tenet of natural justice and constitutionalism.
 It states that no one can judge a case in which they have an interest.
-In some jurisdictions, the principle is strictly enforced to avoid any appearance of bias, even when there is none: as Lord Chief Justice Hewart laid down in Rex v.
-Sussex Justices, "Justice must not only be done, but must also be seen to be done".
+In some jurisdictions, the principle is strictly enforced to avoid any appearance of bias, even when there is none.
+However, William Blackstone deemed such principles too bold unless alterable by legislative power.